linode/docs/docs/guides/web-servers/appwrite/getting-started-appwrite/index.md

 You can see the full range of environmental variables Appwrite uses, each with a helpful description, in the [official documentation](https://appwrite.io/docs/environment-variables).

-To get you started, here are a few useful environmental variables Appwrite can be configured with.
+To get you started, here are a few particularly useful environmental variables Appwrite can be configured with.

 - By default, Appwrite allows anyone to create a new user account, with the environmental variable `_APP_CONSOLE_WHITELIST_ROOT=enabled`.
 These new users can then create projects on your Appwrite instance.

     It is recommended that you disable this feature for production Appwrite instances.
 This way, only the Appwrite instance administrator can create and disseminate user accounts:

     {{< file ".env" >}}
-/_APP_CONSOLE_WHITELIST_ROOT=disabled
+_APP_CONSOLE_WHITELIST_ROOT=disabled
     {{< /file >}}

 - Appwrite can be configured with an SMTP server to allow for sending email alerts to users and the administrator.
-The server's information is entered using the `_APP_SMTP` environmental variables:
+The server's information is entered using a set of environmental variables beginning with `_APP_SMTP`:

     {{< file ".env" >}}
-/_APP_SMTP_HOST=mail.example.com
+_APP_SMTP_HOST=mail.example.com
-/_APP_SMTP_PORT=25
+_APP_SMTP_PORT=25
-/_APP_SMTP_SECURE=tls
+_APP_SMTP_SECURE=tls
-/_APP_SMTP_USERNAME=example-smtp-username
+_APP_SMTP_USERNAME=example-smtp-username
-/_APP_SMTP_PASSWORD=example-smtp-password
+_APP_SMTP_PASSWORD=example-smtp-password
     {{< /file >}}

 - Appwrite provides usage statistics, which you can view on the Appwrite dashboard.
 But you can also disable these statistics using the `_APP_USAGE_STATS` environmental variable:

     {{< file ".env" >}}
-/_APP_USAGE_STATS=disabled
+_APP_USAGE_STATS=disabled
     {{< /file >}}

 ## How to Create an Appwrite Project

 It is beyond the scope of this tutorial to show you all of the features in Appwrite for creating a full-functioning backend server.
 For that, you can refer to the links at the end of this tutorial and to our guide [How to Create a React App with Appwrite](/docs/guides/create-react-app-with-appwrite/).

-But here you can see the initial step for creating an Appwrite project.
+But here you can see the initial steps for creating an Appwrite project.
 This can serve as the basis for anything and everything else you want to do with Appwrite.

 1. Navigate to the Appwrite dashboard, as described in the [Starting Appwrite](/docs/guides/getting-started-appwrite/#starting-appwrite) section above.